-Welcome to the OPA Support Group for Manchester (Tameside)
+Welcome to the affiliated Support Group for Manchester (Tameside)

 We meet regularly at the Tameside Hospital.
 At our meetings you will have the opportunity to meet others in a similar situation to you, as well as their family members and those supporting them.
 Meetings are free to attend, and light refreshments are provided.

 Please check this page for details of our upcoming meetings.